The mighty Switzerland Rhine Falls is the most powerful waterfall in all of Europe and one of the most popular places to visit in Switzerland.

 Rhine Falls Tour Options

-If you’re staying in Zurich, there are a range of great half and full day Zurich Rhine Falls tour options that you can join to visit the Rhine fall.
-Below is some information on some of the more popular Rhine Falls tour options.
+If you’re staying in Zurich, there are a range of great half- and full-day Zurich Rhine Falls tour options that you can join to visit the Rhine Falls.
+Below you’ll find details on some of the more popular Rhine Falls tour options.

-- Half Day Tour from Zurich with Panoramic Lift: This half day tour includes time at the Rhine Falls including entry into Schloss Laufen am Rheinfall.
-Click here for more information and prices.
+- 3.5-Hour Tour from Zurich This short tour includes time at the Rhine Falls including entry into Schloss Laufen am Rheinfall. > Click here for more information and prices.

-- Day Tour to Rhine Falls and Zurich City with Cogwheel Train Ride: This full day tour includes time at the Rhine Falls, a Zurich city tour and taking the cogwheel train uphill for some great views across the city.
-Click here for more information and prices.
+- Day Tour to Rhine Falls and Zurich City Sights: This full-day tour includes time at the Rhine Falls and a Zurich city tour for some great views across the city. > Click here for more information and prices.

-- Black Forest, Titisee and Rhine Falls Day Tour from Zurich: This full day tour takes you to Southern Germany to see the Black Forest in Titisee and the Rhine Falls.
-Click here for more information and prices.
+- The Black Forest, Titisee, and Rhine Falls Day Tour from Zurich: This full-day tour takes you to Southern Germany to see the Black Forest in Titisee and the Rhine Falls. > Click here for more information and prices.

 While many people come to simply view the falls, there is a range of activities to do in the area for those that want to spend the entire day here or even a few days.
 Other things to do include: